An accident is defined as a surchargeable at-fault accident if:

 Major and minor traffic law offenses

-Traffic law offenses are added to an operator's driving history and are used in calculating an operator's Safe Driver Insurance Plan rating.
-The number of surcharge points assigned to traffic law offenses is determined by the incident classification defined in the Safe Driver Insurance Plan.
+Traffic law offenses are added to a driving history and are used in calculating an operator's Safe Driver Insurance Plan rating.
+The number of surcharge points assigned to traffic offenses is determined by the incident classification defined in the Safe Driver Insurance Plan.

 - Minor traffic law violation (2 points) includes civil violations, such as speeding or failing to obey traffic lights, and minor criminal violations, such as driving as an unlicensed operator.